 It is too soon to draw any balance sheet of the Cuban Revolution.
 If no concessions are made to the masses in the form of genuine deep-running social changes, then it may well be that we have only witnessed its first stage.
 As matters stand today, there is definite danger of a new dictatorship with Fidel Castro, the revolutionary hero of today, firmly in the saddle.
-Such a dictatorship, based on amass party of yes-men, might But regarding the fate of the Spanish poet Cristobal Vega Alvarez, nothing is said by any of these mass media of Communication.
-Yet Vega Alvarez has been condemned to 36 years penal servitude for having expressed unorthodox and "subversive" opinions.
+Such a dictatorship, based on amass party of yes-men, might in the long run prove even more dangerous than the one that preceded it.